aav7fl/website/_posts/2016-03-20-ios-video-bug-disclosure.markdown

 I wanted to publicly disclose this bug because I understand how frustrating it can be to research such a subtle bug and come up empty while trying to reproduce it.
 I am hoping that this post will help other users that search for the problem demonstrated be aware that it exists, can be reproduced, and let them know what I have discovered.

-> As we approach the end of 2018, I find that this issue still persists on iOS 12, and on the latest iPad hardware.
+> EDIT: As we approach the end of 2018, I find that this issue still persists on iOS 12, and on the latest iPad hardware.
 It's disappointing that Apple has not resolved this issue.
 I suppose they should just label this as a feature.
+> EDIT: As we enter 2022, I've had the opportunity to validate this on a newer M1 iPad Air.
+I can no longer replicate on this hardware.
+It looks to be finally resolved with devices running the M-series architecture!